Kinto/kinto/cliquet_docs/api/utilities.rst

     The source code of the service can suffer changes and have its *project version* incremented, without impacting the publicly exposed HTTP API.

-    The ``cliquet_protocol_version`` is an internal notion tracking the version for some aspects of the API (e.g. synchronization of REST resources, utilities endpoints, etc.).
-It will differ from the ``http_api_version`` since the service will provide additionnal endpoints and conventions.

 GET /__heartbeat__